ChimeraTK/ApplicationCore-MicroDAQ/README.md

 If `MicroDAQ/enable == 0`, all other variables can be omitted.

 In order to use the envelope class the `MicroDAQ` class needs to be defined after the `ChimeraTK::ConfigReader` in the server application.
-The `MicroDAQ` consturctor takes an `inputTag`, which is used to identify variables of other modules that should be connected to the DAQ module.
-The `tags` passed in constructor of `MicroDAQ` will be added to all process variables of the daq.
-If you add e.g. `"CS"` you can connect all process variables of the daq to the control system by using a universal method call:
+The `MicroDAQ` constructor takes an `inputTag`, which is used to identify variables of other modules that should be connected to the DAQ module.
+The `tags` passed in the constructor of `MicroDAQ` will be added to all process variables of the daq.

-      findTag("CS").connectTo(cs);

 ## Remark on DeviceModules

 It is possible to connect DeviceModules to the DAQ.
+This can be done by calling `addDeviceModule` in the constructor of your application.
-This requires to connect them to the ControlSystem fist and after connect the corresponing control system part to the daq using the `addSource` method.
-That is currently not possible using the envelope class, because it requires a certain tag to identify the daq variables and currently it is not possible to add tags to the DeviceModule.
+It is currently not possible to connect variables of device modules automatically to the DAQ module, because it requires a certain tag to identify the daq variables and currently it is not possible to add tags to the DeviceModule.

 ## Remark on data types

-The data stored in the *.h5 files if always of tpye `float`.
-In case of the ROOT backend the ChimerTK data types are properly mapped to ROOT data types, which further reduces the file size and improoves analysis performance.
+The data stored in the *.h5 files is always of type `float`.
+In case of the ROOT backend the ChimerTK data types are properly mapped to ROOT data types, which further reduces the file size and improves analysis performance.

 ## Remark on ROOT dictionary